Negativity Spreads Faster: A Large-Scale Multilingual Twitter Analysis on the Role of Sentiment in Political Communication: Sentiment Analysis: Evaluation and Model Selection

 \subsection{Model selection}

-Considering our use case, classifying tweets from members of parliaments in different countries, we decided against the use of mono-lingual models such as `Bertweet-Sent'\footnote{In Section \ref{sec:sentiment_analysis_models} we further present a control analysis in which we compare the trends between our selected multilingual model and the best performing `Bertweet-Sent' in English.} for two reasons: (1) there is no certainty that a tweet will follow the same language as the main language of the parliament, e.g., Welsh tweets in the UK parliament, Catalan tweets in the Spanish parliament, Turkish tweets in the Greek parliament; and (2) using a multilingual model will make the comparison across countries easier.
-As such, for the purposes of our experiment, the multilingual implementation of \textbf{`XLM-T-Sent' fine-tuned on our in-domain data} is selected as a classifier and applied across all of the data collected.
-Our choice is further justified as the selected option produces consistently strong results in all countries (73\%, 87\%, 76\% F1\textsuperscript{PN} score for UK, Spain and Greece, respectively, when considering the train/test split setting), including state-of-the-art results for Spanish and Greek.
+Considering the focus of our study, classifying tweets from members of parliaments in different countries, we decided against the use of mono-lingual models such as `Bertweet-Sent'\footnote{In Section \ref{sec:sentiment_analysis_models} we further present a control analysis in which we compare the trends between our selected multilingual model and the best performing `Bertweet-Sent' in English.} for two reasons: (1) there is no certainty that a tweet will follow the same language as the main language of the parliament, e.g., Welsh tweets in the UK parliament, Catalan tweets in the Spanish parliament, Turkish tweets in the Greek parliament; and (2) using a multilingual model will make the comparison across countries easier.
+As such, for the purposes of our experiment, the multilingual implementation of \textbf{`XLM-T-Sent' fine-tuned on our in-domain data} is selected as a classifier and applied across all of the data collected.\footnote{This XLM-T-Sent model is publicly available at \url{https://huggingface.co/cardiffnlp/xlm-twitter-politics-sentiment.}} Our choice is further justified as the selected option produces consistently strong results in all countries (73\%, 87\%, 76\% F1\textsuperscript{PN} score for UK, Spain and Greece, respectively, when considering the train/test split setting), including state-of-the-art results for Spanish and Greek.

+\paragraph{Robustness across languages:} As a final check we aimed to evaluate `XLM-T-Sent' performance on languages other than English, Spanish and Greek.
+To this end, we utilised our Spanish test set which contains 51 entries in Catalan (5.4\% of the whole set) and considered the model’s performance on these entries.
+Our results (5-fold CV) indicate that the performance remains satisfactory with an overall Accuracy of 86.6\% and F1\textsuperscript{PN} score of 88.9\% when considering only the Catalan tweets.
+For reference, when looking only at the Spanish tweets in the test set, 'XLM-T-Sent' achieves 87.4\% and 90\% Accuracy and F1\textsuperscript{PN} scores respectively.

+The above results, along with the fact that `XLM-T-Sent' has originally been trained in a total of 100 languages including Catalan, Basque and Welsh \cite{conneau2019unsupervised}, and previous work indicating XLM-R’s cross-lingual transfer learning capabilities \cite{barbieri2021xlm, li2021improving, rusliapplicability}, provide further reassurances that our classifier is capable on handling the majority of tweets collected to satisfying degree.

+\paragraph{Discussion} Overall, our results show that language models perform consistently better than traditional machine learning approaches in our setting.
+Even though our experiments do not necessarily provide a clear answer to RQ1 they do help us acquire a stable and robust sentiment classifier that can be used across multiple languages.
+The selected multilingual model (i.e., `XLM-T-Sent' which has been further fine-tuned on our labelled in-domain data) is then utilized for the rest of the experiments, and in particular for attempting to answer research questions RQ2 and RQ3.